unm-historiography/metahistory/essays/non-western/chinese-historiography.md

 ### The Cultural Revolution and China's New Heroes

 {% include figure.html
-  class="img-right"
+  class="right"
   width="33%"
   caption="The Ming Dynasty Wanli Emperor, now only bones, was dug up and denounced during the Cultural Revolution." image-url="wanliemperor.jpg" source-url="https://en.wikipedia.org/wiki/Cultural_Revolution#/media/File:Wanlitod.jpg"
 %}

 The idea of "feudalism" is seen repeatedly referenced during the [Cultural Revolution](https://en.wikipedia.org/wiki/Cultural_Revolution-the), particularly by the young Marxist historians who had grown up in communist China.
 To these new Marxist intellectuals, the Chinese idea of feudalism went beyond how we view the concept in the West.
 Feudalism became a catch-all critique of the highly bureaucratic structure of imperial China and the evils committed by the aristocratic elites against the hard-working Chinese peasantry, who are largely ignored in classical Chinese histories.
 (Dirlik 476) Marxist historians were able to use the embrace of scientific archaeology to bolster their knowledge of the lives of the common person in past centuries, using these findings to lift up China’s glorious past in line with official party beliefs, while also celebrating the proletariat whom they viewed as the true legacy of Chinese greatness.
 (Chang 167) This modifications reveal that Marxism, like any ideology, is malleable, and able to fit the culture into which it is infused.
 Western Marxist ideas are often seen as the purely western European and soviet versions, but as we see it is inevitable that the culture of the nation will effect how Marxist tenants are shaped to conform to the way a nation wants to view their past, present and future.
 Unlike the soviet Marxism we are familiar with, which views Russia's past as a period of backwardness which was broken by the implementation of Marxism, Chinese Marxism still views its past as glorious, but that the wrong people are given credit for its success.

 It is also important to note for Westerners studying Chinese historiography the differences in population and geography of the region.
 China’s historical populations significantly dwarfed that of Europe, which meant that peasant rebellions and imperial wars often had death tolls in the millions.
 The Qing conquest of the Ming in the early 1800s had an estimated death toll of 25 million, while the Taiping rebellion 20 million.
 Those are only 2 of several conflicts that surpassed the million casualty mark in Chinese history.
 The gigantic proletariat in China who have often sacrificed significantly during conflicts combined with the importance of societal homogony vs individualism meant that Marxism was an ideology that fit well into Chinese intellectualism during the revolution as it validated the sacrifices of millions of unnamed Chinese who had sacrificed so much for the will of the aristocracy.